 The fat profile of grass fed versus grain fed beef is one of the most important nutritional constituents: when we eat a diet too high in Omega 6's and too low in Omega 3's it can cause inflammation in the body.
 The typical western diet can be 11:1 to 30:1 in favour of the pro-inflammatory Omega 6, so anything we can do to help balance this ration is extremely favourable to our health.
 Beef from cows that eat grass as opposed to those who are fed grain has an Omega 3 content enhanced by 60 percent.

 Grass fed beef is more expensive than grain fed so thinking quality rather than quantity when it comes to beef is super important.
 One of the things I love about this chili recipe is that the amount of veggies equal the amount of meat, so not only are you getting an extra nutritional boost from them, you are also making the meat stretch a lot further than if you were to eat it on its own.

-We always buy our Grass Fed, Grass Finished beef from Butcher Box - use the link below for a $15 discount, free shipping and free bacon for life!
+We always buy our Grass Fed, Grass Finished beef from Butcher Box - use the link below for free ground beef for life: